The Power of Forgiveness Can Change Your Life Forgiveness is an essential key to finding freedom.

 1. Acknowledge the pain.
 Write it out or tell it to a trusted friend.
 Specifically think about why it hurt.
 What message did you receive from this negative event?

 2. Recognize responsibility.
 Who did what and how did it make you feel?
 Even if you are by yourself, it can be very freeing to say it out loud.
 Imagine you are talking to the person who hurt you.
 Example: "I was offended by your comments about my recent weight gain, Aunt Susie.
 I respected you.
 Your opinion matters to me and that's why it hurt so much.
 I felt judged by you."
+If your emotions come up at this point, let them out.
+You can cry or beat a pillow in anger.
+It's important to respect your right to feel hurt.
+You matter!

 3. Offer forgiveness.
 Saying it out loud is especially helpful here - it confirms to your soul that you really mean it.
 Example: "I forgive you, Aunt Susie, for making me feel judged and ugly by the comments you made about my weight.
 I release you from the harm you caused me.
 I choose to let go of the anger and shame I felt."
+Note: Sometimes forgiveness takes time.
+You might need to speak your forgiveness out loud or in your mind each time the memory of the pain surfaces.
+Eventually, the hurt will recede and all that will be left is a painless memory.
+Forgiveness is an act of your will - your emotions eventually will follow.

 Should you tell the person who offended you that you forgive them?
 Not necessarily.
 If you are in a close relationship and the person has acknowledged their fault in causing you pain, then it could be very healing to let them know when you've forgiven them.
 However, in many cases, the person is no longer around.
 They don't need to know - this is for your benefit, remember?